 Repeat rounds 1-2 two (3, 3, 3, 3, 3) more times [16 (16, 20, 24, 28, 32) sts]

 Once you have grafted the toe, the socks are finished!
-Simply weave in your ends inside the sock, and then wear with pleasure!
-Blocking isn’t really necessary for socks, as they are snug and conform to the contours of your feet.
+Weave in your ends inside the sock, and then wear with pleasure!
+I don’t personally find blocking necessary for socks, as they are snug and conform to the contours of your feet.
 Congratulations – you have just finished your first sock!